 Saunas weren’t used immediately.
 There was early success and now used infrequently.
 This would have been highly beneficial from the start of the chelation process.

 The next 7 posts explain the chelation method in more detail

 3 ways to prevent further toxins from entering the body

-No UK GP or NHS clinician is currently trained to provide this information for accidental chronic dental ingestion.
-Information had to be acquired through private medical consultations and researched online.
+No UK GP or NHS clinician is currently trained to provide this information for accidental chronic dental ingestion by an unknown accident.
+Information had to be acquired through private medical consultations and much medical researched papers.

-Prevention of further toxicity being ingested will help to speed up the chelation process as it is likely to take years to recover health.
+Prevention of further toxicity being ingested or penetrating the body will help to speed up the chelation process as it is likely to take years to recover health.

 Posts are in numbered order for completeness.
-You may like to read the next 7 posts which detail the chelation process.
-The next post, post 13 explains what chelation requires.
+You may like to read the next 7 posts which explain how the chelation process has been managed.